dsathyakumar/jsBytes/hoisting.md

 function bar() {
-    var foo = "baz”; // new property foo is created inside this function and is assigned a value of “baz"

-    function baz(foo) { //copies the value into the arguments object variable instead of creating / overriding the global foo foo = "bam";
+    var foo = "baz”; // new property foo is created inside this function and is assigned a value of “baz" function baz(foo) { //copies the value into the arguments object variable instead of creating or overriding the global foo foo = "bam";
          bam = "yay”; //global variable creation & gets a value “yay” that can be accessed anywhere now }
     baz(); // this runs.
 As its a function declaration.
 }
 bar();
 foo;         // "bar"
 bam;         // "yay"